SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/simplify-adding-web-parts-with-preconfigured-entries.md

 }
 ```

 The **listName** property specifies the name of the list from which list items should be displayed.
-The **order** property specifies the order in which items should be shown (ie. chronological or reversed-chronological).
+The **order** property specifies the order in which items should be shown, that is chronological, or reverse chronological order.
 The **numberOfItems** property specifies how many items should be displayed.
-Finally the **style** property specifies how the items should be displayed (ie. as thumbnails, which is useful for showing images, or as a list which is more suitable for documents).
+Finally, the **style** property specifies how the items should be displayed, such as thumbnails, which is useful for showing images, or as a list which is more suitable for documents.

 Web part properties specified in the manifest must also be added to the web part properties interface.
-In the code editor open the **./src/webparts/gallery/IGalleryWebPartProps.ts** file.
+In the code editor, open the **./src/webparts/gallery/IGalleryWebPartProps.ts** file.
 Change its code to:

 ```ts
 export interface IGalleryWebPartProps {